Spirit of St. Louis: Design

-The engine was built at Wright Aeronautical in Paterson, New Jersey by a 24-year-old engine builder, Tom Rutledge, who was disappointed that he was assigned to the unknown aviator, Lindbergh.
+The engine was built at Wright Aeronautical in Paterson, New Jersey, by a 24-year-old engine builder, Tom Rutledge, who was disappointed that he was assigned to the unknown aviator, Lindbergh.
 Four days after the flight, he received a letter of congratulations from the Wright management.

 The race to win the prize required time-saving design compromises.
 Donald A. Hall decided that the empennage (tail assembly) and wing control surfaces would not be altered from his original Ryan M-2 design, thus minimizing redesign time that was not available without delaying the flight.
 The result was less aerodynamic stability; nevertheless, the experienced Lindbergh approved the unaltered design.
 This setup resulted in a negatively stable design that tended to randomly introduce unanticipated pitch, yaw, and bank (roll) elements into its overall flight characteristics.
 There is a dispute regarding whether Hall and Lindbergh also preferred this design because they anticipated that the continuous corrections to the random movements of the aircraft would help to keep Lindbergh awake during the estimated 40-hour flight.
 Whether or not the unstable design was deliberately retained to help fight fatigue, Lindbergh did later write how these random unanticipated movements helped keep him awake at various times during the flight.
 The stiff wicker seat in the cockpit was also purposely uncomfortable, although custom-fitted to Lindbergh's tall and lanky frame.

 Lindbergh also insisted that unnecessary weight be eliminated, even going so far as to cut the top and bottom off of his flight map.
 He carried no radio in order to save weight and because the radios of the period were unreliable and difficult to use while flying solo.
 Also, although he was an airmail pilot, he refused to carry souvenir letters on the transatlantic journey, insisting that every spare ounce be devoted to fuel.
 The fuselage was made of treated fabric over a metal tube frame, while the wings were made of fabric over a wood frame.
 The plywood material that was used to build most of Lindbergh's plane was made at the Haskelite Manufacturing Corporation in Grand Rapids, Michigan.

-A small, left-facing Indian-style swastika was painted on the inside of the original propeller spinner of the Spirit of St. Louis along with the names of all the Ryan Aircraft employees who designed and built it.
+A small, left-facing Indian-style swastika was painted on the inside of the original propeller spinner of the Spirit of St. Louis along with the names of all the Ryan Aircraft employees, including Dapper Dan, who designed and built it.
 It was meant as a message of good luck prior to Lindbergh's solo Atlantic crossing as the symbol was often used as a popular good luck charm with early aviators and others.
 The inside of the original propeller spinner can be viewed at the National Air and Space Museum.
 This propeller spinner was found to be cracked when Lindbergh arrived at New York prior to his transatlantic flight.
-The propeller spinner that is on the Spirit of St. Louis now was hastily made in New York to replace the cracked original and was on the aircraft during the transatlantic flight.
+A replacement was hastily made in New York to replace the cracked original and was on the aircraft during the transatlantic flight.